-Psychologists provide services to populations and in areas within the boundaries of their competence, based on their education, training, supervised experience, consultation, study, or professional experience and do not practice beyond their areas of competence.
-The Board develops requirements or structures (e.g., continuing education in general areas of practice as well as in specific areas such as ethics, domestic violence, and multicultural competence; declaration and documentation of competence) to ensure that psychologists undertake ongoing efforts to identify, develop, and maintain competence and ethical practice.
+Psychologists Licensees provide services to populations and in areas within the boundaries of their competence, based on their education, training, supervised experience, consultation, study, or professional experience and do not practice beyond their areas of competence.
+The Board develops requirements or structures (e.g., continuing education in general areas of practice as well as in specific areas such as ethics, domestic violence, and multicultural competence; declaration and documentation of competence) to ensure that psychologists licensees undertake ongoing efforts to identify, develop, and maintain competence and ethical practice.
 Boards may choose to require applicants for licensure and renewal of licensure to self-declare their areas of practice competence.
-Should a psychologist's area of practice change, then the psychologist shall be required to provide documentation of the training, supervision, and/or mentoring undertaken to achieve competence in the new area at the time of license renewal.
-Psychologists practicing in emerging areas take reasonable steps to ensure the competence of their work by using relevant research, training, consultation, or study.
+Should a psychologist's licensee's area of practice change significantly, then the psychologist licensee ~~shall~~may be required by the Board to provide documentation of the training, supervision, and/or mentoring undertaken to achieve competence in the new area at the time of license renewal.
+Psychologists Licensees practicing in emerging areas take reasonable steps to ensure the competence of their work by using relevant research, training, consultation, or study.

 The Board shall ensure through regulations and enforcement that licensees limit their practice to demonstrated areas of competence as documented by relevant professional education, training, and experience.
-The Board shall develop structures to ensure that psychologists undertake ongoing efforts to maintain competence and ethical practice.
-The Board adopts as its standard of conduct the Ethical Principles of Psychologists and Code of Conduct of the American Psychological Association.
+The Board shall develop structuresa process to ensure that psychologists licensees undertake ongoing efforts to maintain competence and ethical practice.
+The Board adopts as its standard of conduct the Ethical Standards of the Ethical Principles of Psychologists and Code of Conduct of the American Psychological Association.

-H. Inactive Status
+J.H.
+Inactive Status/Reinstatement of Licensure